fontforge/designwithfontforge.com/en-US/Line_Spacing.md

 title: Line Spacing
 ---

-When you have the word space and the n and o set you can begin to look at the line spacing.
-However, a full and final decision about line spacing isn't possible until you have Capital letters and some punctuation.
+When you have the word space and the 'n' and 'o' set, you can begin to look at the line spacing.
+However, a full and final decision about line spacing isn't possible until you have capital letters and some punctuation.

 ## Think about line space intentionally